0cjs/sedoc/linux/package/debian.md

 Backports
 ---------

-Debian supplies a ["backports" repository][backports] with packages from the next release ported back to the previous release.
-For Debian 9 (stretch) this is `stretch-backports`.
+Debian supplies ["backports" repositories][backports] with packages at the same version as later Debian releases. `*-backports` contains packages from the next release, and `*-backports-sloppy` contains packages from the following release. currently available are:

+    Source Distro   Backports           Backports²
+    ────────────────────────────────────────────────────────────
+    buster          stretch-backports
+    bullseye        buster-backports    stretch-backports-sloppy

+For Debian 9 (Stretch) these are `stretch-backports` (for versions at Buster level) and `stretch-backports-sloppy` (for versions at Bullseye level).

 The definitions are normally already installed in `/etc/apt/sources.list`, and are also shown below.

 All backports are deactivated by default via using `ButAutomaticUpgrades: yes` (which pins them to 100) in the Release files.
 The `-t` option to apt commands tweaks the policy engine to prefer the backports packages.

     #   Upgrade just kernel
     apt-get -t stretch-backports upgrade linux-headers-amd64 linux-image-amd64
     #   Upgrade everything with new versions in backports
     apt -t stretch-backports full-upgrade

 But though [Jensd's I/O buffer][jensd] suggests upgrading everything, the [backports] page suggests upgrading only the individual packages you need.

-For kernels, maybe it's also reasonable to install just the exact kernel versions:
+For kernels, maybe it's also reasonable to install just the exact kernel
+versions:

     apt-get install linux-image-4.19.0-0.bpo.4-amd64